Susan Daicoff, Professor of Law

 PUBLICATIONS AND PAPERS:

-I have 19 publications, consisting of: two books, eleven law review articles (with one more in progress), and five book chapters.
+I have 23 publications, consisting of: two books, 14 law review articles, and 7 book chapters.
 I also have published one foreword and one speech.
-As of 2012, there were approximately 400 citations to my work in journals on Westlaw.
+As of 2018, there were approximately 550 citations to my work in journals on Westlaw.
 This does not include my pre-academia psychology articles and tax publications.
+My SSRN Author Rank is in the top 5% for all authors.

 Manuscript of Apology, Forgiveness, Reconciliation, & Therapeutic Jurisprudence, invited symposium article, accepted for publication with Pepperdine Disp.
 Resol.
-J. (in press).
+J. (in pres

 Susan Swaim Daicoff, Expanding the Lawyer's Toolkit of Skills and Competencies: Synthesizing Leadership, Professionalism, Emotional Intelligence, Conflict Resolution, and Comprehensive Law,invited symposium article solicited by Dean Don Polden of Santa Clara University School of Law, 52 Santa Clara L. Rev. 795 (2012), available at: http://digitalcommons.law.scu.edu/lawreview/vol52/iss3/4.